What is Steampunk Jewelry and How to Make it

 by Jean Campbell

-Maybe your closet is filled with bustles, top hats, and mourning wear.
-Or perhaps your style is more about dark eye-liner, black dred extensions, and a leather holster for your ray gun.
+Maybe your closet is filled with bustles, top hats and mourning wear.
+Or perhaps your style is more about dark eyeliner, black dread extensions and a leather holster for your ray gun.
 Or maybe, just maybe, you’re like me: Not very fashion conscious, but a big lover of jewelry that tells a story or carries a sentiment.
 In any of these cases, Steampunk-style jewelry might just be your next big thing.

 With this wildly imaginative genre as your playground, it’s easy to make your own Steampunk-inspired jewelry.
 Here are a few appropriate Steampunk-style materials for you to choose from:

-- Metal findings and chain: Most jewelry-makers I know have these in abundance in their studios.
-These materials make a nod to the Industrial Revolution, where common Victorians were all of a sudden able to buy metal that was stamped, pressed, and rolled into chains or cut into delicate filigrees.
+- Metal findings and chains: Most jewelry-makers I know have these in abundance in their studios.
+These materials make a nod to the Industrial Revolution, where common Victorians were all of a sudden able to buy metal that was stamped, pressed and rolled into chains or cut into delicate filigrees.
 Choose brass and copper for your Steampunk-style jewelry.

 - Bits of sentiment: Lockets carrying hair from a loved one or a small painted portrait were popular during the Victorian era.
 It’s easy to incorporate these bits of sentiment by using photographs or other remembrances.

 - Found objects: The most fun part of making Steampunk-style jewelry is working with found objects!
 This brings in the time-traveling, mad-scientist vibe I mentioned earlier.
 Choose small metallic watch parts, skeleton keys, machine parts, war medals, metal game pieces and the like.